zty8023ys/GameMaker-Scripts/Scripts/Wrappers/README.md

 --
 #####DSOBJECT( type, width[undefined], height[undefined] )
 Constructs a DS Object of the specified type encapsulated in an array with the stored type.
-If a DS Grid is create the optional `width` and `height` parameters become mandatory.
+If a DS Grid is created the optional `width` and `height` parameters become mandatory.

 --
 #####DSTYPE( ds-object )